Ultrasound Technician Resume Example and Skills

 In addition, you can use these skill words in your interview.
 Make sure you have at least one example for a time you demonstrated each of the top five skills listed here.

 Of course, each job has different qualifications, so make sure you read the job description carefully, and focus on the skills the employer is looking for.
+Also, review our lists of skills listed by job and type of skill.

 Top 5 Ultrasound Technician Skills